Smoke and Carbon Monoxide Detectors for Residential

 Smoke and CO Combination Detector

-Carbon monoxide is odorless and colorless.
+Carbon monoxide has no color or odor.
 It makes you feel drowsy, you then fall asleep, and slowly it kills you.
 Thousands of people die from carbon-monoxide poisoning each year.
-If you have a detector in your home and carbon monoxide starts to build up, you’ll hear an alarm sounding the minute the gas levels become dangerous.
-If this happens, evacuate your home and call 911 or your fire department.
+If you have a detector in your home and carbon monoxide starts to build up, you’ll hear an alarm sounding when the gas levels become dangerous.
+You should evacuate your home and call your fire department if this happens.

-Safety officials also suggest not idling vehicles in the garage, especially with the door closed, and to wear proper respiratory equipment if working in confined spaces where CO could be dangerous.
+Safety officials suggest that people refrain from leaving their vehicles running in the garage, especially with the door closed.
+They also recommend wearing proper respiratory equipment if working in confined spaces where CO could be present.